wlangera/gcube-bcubed-hack/paper.md

 )
 ```

 This is done by adding an additional column to the observed occurrences (`observations`).
-This column contains numeric values (passed to `coords_uncertainty_meters` as one value or a vector of values) indicating the coordinate uncertainty in meters around an observations .
+This column contains numeric values (passed to `coords_uncertainty_meters` as one value or a vector of values) indicating the coordinate uncertainty in meters around each observation.

 **3. Grid designation process**